IBM/unitxt/docs/docs/adding_dataset.rst

 While language models generate textual predictions, the metrics often evaluate on different datatypes.
 For example, Spearman's correlation is evaluated on numeric predictions vs numeric reference, and multi-label F1 is evaluated on a list of string class name prediction_type vs. a reference list of string classes.

 The `prediction_type` of the task defines the common prediction (and reference) types for all metrics of the task.

-Note that the task does not perform any verbalization or formatting of the task input and output fields - this is the responsibility of the template.
+Note that the task does not perform any verbalization or formatting of the task input and reference fields - this is the responsibility of the template.

 In the example below, we formalize a translation task between `source_language` and a `target_language`.
 The text to translate is in the field `text` and the reference answer in the `translation` field.